Brian Keith Jackson

 Brian Keith Jackson (born 1968) is an American novelist, essayist and culture writer based in Harlem, New York.

 Early life and education

 Jackson was raised in Monroe, Louisiana, the only child of a middle-class family.
-He and was influenced by the compassion and wisdoms bequeathed to him by his great-grandmother, whom he knew personally and who survived the end of slavery.
+He was influenced by the compassion and wisdoms bequeathed to him by his great-grandmother, whom he knew personally and who survived the end of slavery.
 He earned a bachelor's degree, studying journalism, from University of Louisiana in Monroe.
 After graduating Jackson moved to Flint, Michigan and began working on a newspaper there.

 Career

 Jackson moved to New York in 1990 with hopes of becoming an actor.
 He became frustrated with the roles available to him and began playwriting to create the roles he was looking for.
 The first time he incorporated gay characters into his writing was in his plays, unpacking the characters as part of communities and relatable rather than a stereotypical trope.
 His plays were performed and read at Nuyorican Poets Cafe, La Mama, Barnes and Noble and Theatre for the New City.

 Jackson has written for New York, Paper, The Observer, Nylon and various publications about art and contemporary culture.
 He gleans inspiration from everyday things.
 He began writing novels in order to "cut out the middle man" and have direct impact and trust with his audience.

 Inspired by Jackson's great-grandmother's rural Southern experience, he wrote his first novel in 1997, at age 29, The View From Here (1997), which was set in 1950s Mississippi.
 It was compared to Alice Walker's The Color Purple and translated to French and a best seller in South Africa.

 Walking Through Mirrors (1998), Jackson's second novel, is about a Black photographer returning to his home in Louisiana from New York.

 Jackson wrote his The Queen of Harlem, before the Harlem's redevelopment about a man who reclaims his Black identity.
 It was on the artist Kehinde Wiley's ten favorite books in 2016.